FanmeiWang/AIDI1002_Final_Project/README.md

 ### **Brier Score**
 - **Experiment result**: 0.1334
 - **Paper**: Section 5.1 mentions that Logistic Regression has moderate calibration ability, often reflected in its Brier Score.
-Your result is consistent with this observation.
+My result is consistent with this observation.

 ---